JS-Bok/Clustered-hidden-Markov-models/code/README.md

 ---

-### 4. Scripts for Reproducing Figures in Protein Structure Analysis
+### 4. Script for Reproducing Figures in Protein Structure Analysis
 - **File:** `Code_for_figures.R`
 - **Description:**
   Generates the figures for the Protein Structure Analysis.